38 Types of Spiders in Maryland

 13. Bold Jumping Spider

 Bold jumping spiders are one of the largest types in Maryland.
-These types of spiders in Maryland have a dark, oval-shaped body that measures about half an inch long, with legs about 1/4 to 1/2 inches long.
+These spiders in Maryland have a dark, oval-shaped body that measures about half an inch long, with legs about 1/4 to 1/2 inches long.
 Their dark body is covered with fine white hair.

 Unlike most jumping spiders, they don’t build webs but hunt on the ground and can be found under leaves or rocks.

-Bold jumping spiders are timid creatures and will only bite if they feel threatened or cornered by humans.
+Bold-jumping spiders are timid creatures and will only bite if they feel threatened or cornered by humans.
 The bite is not dangerous to humans but may cause swelling or itching if it breaks the skin.

 14. Northern Yellow Sac Spider